glegrain/post-it/README.md

 =======================
 Guillaume Legrain

-This is a test website project trying to build a REST PHP API
+This is a test website project trying to build a REST API.

 ## Getting started
 ### Requirements